peterhallen/AI-coding-standards/docs/guides/ONBOARDING.md

 ### Cursor (Recommended)

-If you ran `ai-coding-standards install --cursor`:
+If you ran `coding-standards install --cursor`:
 1. Open your project in Cursor
 2. Done!
 Cursor reads `.cursorrules` automatically